Skip to Main Content

 What's the best way for me to share my research?

-Depending on the publisher, your research may or may not be made Openly Accessible (OA), so you should also put your accepted manuscript (e.g. a paper without the publisher's fancy formatting) into eScholarship.
+Depending on the publisher, your research may or may not be made openly accessible (OA), so you should also put your accepted manuscript (e.g. a paper without the publisher's fancy formatting) into eScholarship.
 This is the OA repository and publishing platform for the UC System, where researchers deposit their work in support of the UC System's OA policies. eScholarship is a green OA repository.

 eScholarship lets you share articles, books, journals, working papers, conference proceedings, etc. It's organized by Campus and then Research Unit.
 Here's the Paul Merage School of Business page.